clementloyer/ada-website.github.io/all_collections/_posts/2024-12-09-pattern-investigation.md

 {% include graphs/franchise_clusters_2.html %}

-**Outliers:** The outliers are the franchise that the algorithm couldn't group with the other franchise, we have James Bond who was already used as an example and two less known franchise that got separated for their high vote (note that those have genre closest to the horror/thriller cluster 4 that's why its consider high).
+**Outliers:** The outliers are the franchise that the algorithm couldn't group with the other franchise, we have James Bond who was already used as an example and two less known franchise that got separated for their high vote (note that those have genre closest to the horror/thriller (cluster 4), that's why its consider high).

 There are a few other interesting things to notice, first most of the franchise kind of perform the same in terms of ratio across every genre and budget.
 The thing that differentiate a franchise that performs well from one that performs really well is an outlier behavior that with this dataset cannot be explained clearly.